- 01392 690500 (sales only)

 Schools that stop using the software will have all data deleted one year after the end of the subscription - or earlier if requested by the school.

-Focus on Sound uses three servers:
+Focus on Sound uses the following servers:

 - Server 1 (and global variants) stores user details as described above.
 UK users have a UK based server.
 US data is stored in the US.
+No UK user data is transferred outside the UK.
+No US user data is transferred outside the US.

 - Server 2 in the UK stores the Focus on Sound software, media and UK test results.
+No UK user data is transferred outside the UK.

 Focus on Sound will keep securely names, addresses and email addresses of teachers who ask for trial versions or otherwise ask for more information.
 This information will be used in the following ways: